Last updated on June 20th, 2024 at 01:55 am

 Tropical Fruits & Vegetables

-Tropical fruits like bananas, papayas, mangoes are abundant in Micronesia and feature prominently in their diet.
+Tropical fruits like bananas, papayas, and mangoes are abundant in Micronesia and feature prominently in their diet.
 Root vegetables like taro and yam also form an essential part of meals.

 Coconut Influence